 Definitely not the real work at home jobs I was hoping to find after years of struggling in the corporate world.

 Now don’t get me wrong, you can absolutely find awesome job leads on Facebook, if you know who to follow.
 Craigslist too can offer up some unexpected legit leads as long as you don’t fall for common scams (which we’ll talk about more in a bit!).

 But the truth is, there are far more better places to look for the legitimate work-from-home job leads you’re after.

 What Kinds of Work From Home Jobs Are Out There?

 Before we discuss where to find work from home jobs, let’s talk about the type of work that’s out there.

 For the most part, any traditional office job can be done remotely.
 Thanks to the Internet and many collaboration tools available today, coworkers can seamlessly work together even when they’re many time zones apart.

 So whether you’re a customer service pro, administrative assistant, human resources rep, sales guru, marketing maven, (and so many more), there are any number of ways you can skip your commute while keeping your career.

-So, where can you find a consistent and reliable stream of work at home jobs?
-Fortunately, there are sites and job boards out there that offer frequently updated lists of legitimate work at home jobs.
-If you know where to look, you can always be in the know when it comes to who is hiring for work at home positions.
+So, where can you find a consistent and reliable stream of work at home jobs to browse on the daily?
+Fortunately, there are a growing number of sites and job boards out there that offer frequently updated lists of legitimate work at home jobs.

 When online job searching became a thing, websites like Careerbuilder and Monster were the authority.
 And while they are still good sources for today’s job seeker, other job boards are known for offering home-based and remote-friendly jobs.